garv-shah/brain/content/notes/School Subjects/Literature/The Invisible/Question Documents/44 to 1h12 Minutes.md

 He is concerned that Tor is throwing away everything that she has earned and her whole life for her brother who she hasn't seen in so long.
 He wants Tor to just forget about it.

 6) “It’s never going to be for old people, is it?
 It was always going to be a two-way mirror.
 We see what we want to see; they see everything.”
 Explain what Cal means by this.
-He says that Tor knows what she is creating, and she is safe creating something that helps her company spy on people.
+He says that Tor knows what she is creating, and she is safe creating something that helps her company spy on people, that Rose is meant for surveillance not "helping old people".
 He means that we can make our truth whatever we want, and in return they can see everything.

 7) What is it that Rose cannot process?
 The unspoken.
 The information that is not said or expressed but is in between people.
 Moments that are shared through silence.